ixdi/material-design-iconic-font/README.md

 **Issue with cheatsheet**: If you think icons do not match the cheatsheet page, please read [issue 47](https://github.com/zavoloklom/material-design-iconic-font/issues/47).

 **If you use font as standalone font - you should update it carefully, because 2.1 ttf file cheat sheet hasn't backward compatibility with 2.0.
 Sorry for that, but in 2.0 was a bug that I couldn't remove without breaking backward compatibility.**

+This package provides the CSS toolkit without LESS or SASS.

 ## Installation